Last Updated on February 14, 2024

 Successful consulting applicants start preparing for the selection process way before the application deadlines arrive.
-If you want to increase your chances to get to the interviews, you need to work on your profile early on to collect the relevant credentials that top-tier firms such as McKinsey are looking for.
+If you want to increase your chances of getting to the interviews, you need to work on your profile early on to collect the relevant credentials that top-tier firms such as McKinsey are looking for.

 - Start by building a strong foundation in your chosen field.
 This could include getting a degree in a related field, gaining practical experience through internships or entry-level positions, and staying current on industry developments.
 Consulting firms care less about your major, but more about the prestige of your program and university as well as that you demonstrate consistent achievements throughout your educational years.

 - Get involved in relevant extracurricular activities.
 Extracurricular activities can be a great way to demonstrate your skills and interests in consulting.
 Consider getting involved in clubs or organizations related to consulting or business.
 Alternatively, you can also engage in any other activity that interests you as long as you demonstrate a leadership role and initiative.

 - If possible, spend some time abroad either through an internship or an exchange term or even by going through a full degree program abroad.

 - Research the different players and the consulting industry.
 It is important to have a thorough understanding of the companies you are applying to, as well as the consulting industry as a whole.
 This will help you tailor your application and stand out as an informed and knowledgeable candidate.